bioalgorithm/CVD_prediction/README.md

 # CVD_prediction
 --------------------------------------------------- Intro --------------------------------------------------------------

-This project focuses on building a machine learning model to predict the risk of developing cardiovascular disease (CVD) The original dataset can be accessed from: https://www.kaggle.com/sulianova/cardiovascular-disease-dataset In this project we deployed and tested 7 different models.
+This project focuses on building a machine learning model to predict the risk of developing cardiovascular disease (CVD).
+The original dataset can be accessed from: https://www.kaggle.com/sulianova/cardiovascular-disease-dataset.
+In this project we deployed and tested 7 different machine learning models.

 ------------------------------------------------- Extra Code -----------------------------------------------------------

-In the 'Data Exploration, Training, Evaluation' directory can be found the code used to condition the data, feature select, as well as code to allow for a better understanding of the data.
-These are for your reference.
-Used Python 3.7
+In the 'Data Exploration, Training, Evaluation' directory the code used to do data exploration, feature selection and engineering, modelling and model tuning can be found.
+All the data files are included for your reference.
+Python 3.7 was used for the project.

 ---------------------------------------------------- APP ---------------------------------------------------------------